What constitutes water pollution?

-It is an offence for any person to pollute any waters, and penalties do apply.
+It is an offence to pollute waterways and penalties apply.

-- Sweep up leaves and grass clippings and use them as mulch or compost or put them in your green waste bin.
+- Sweep up leaves and grass clippings and use them for mulch or put them in your green waste bin

-- Cover piles of soil, sand or mulch to stop them washing down into drains.
+- Cover piles of soil, sand or mulch to stop them from washing into drains

-- Pick up your dog's droppings and put them in the bin.
+- Put your dog's droppings in the bin

-- Dispose of chemicals using our Chemical Cleanup Service.
+- Dispose of chemicals using our Household Chemical Cleanup Service

-- Dispose of larger household waste using your pre booked council clean up.
+- Dispose of larger household waste using Council’s pre-booked clean up